-In the context of the graphic above, when Check Synthesis Constraint is selected, the user.sdc file and the M3_MDDR_top_derived_constraints.sdc file are checked (because these two files are associated with Synthesis) and mytiming.sdc is not checked (because it is not associated with Synthesis).
+In the context of the graphic above, when Check Synthesis Constraint is selected, the prep1_derived_constraints.sdc file and newtiming.sdc will be checked (because these two files are associated to Synthesis) and TVS_Demo_derived_constraints.sdc and prep1_sdc.sdc are not checked (because they are not associated to Synthesis).

-When Check for Timing Verification is selected, M3_MDDR_top_derived_constraints.sdc and user.sdc files are checked because they are associated with Timing Verification. mytiming.sdc is not checked because it is not associated with Timing Verification.
+When Check for Timing Verification is selected, prep1_derived_constraints.sdc file, newtiming.sdc, and prep1_sdc.sdc files are checked because they are associated to Timing Verification.
+The file TVS_Demo_derived_constraints.sdc is not checked because it is not associated to Timing Verification.